 Pranayama techniques have different effects much like different asanas/yoga poses do.
 Most kinds of pranayama are practised sitting down with an upright spine for example in Cross-legged Pose, Hero’s Pose (on props if needed) or Lotus Pose.
 The idea is for the breath to be smooth and even and not strained even after breath retention.

 Some such as Kapalabhati Pranayama (Skull Shining Breath) are energizing and detoxing with a fast rhythm and strong abdominal contractions to expel the breath.

-Practice these and other kinds of pranayama in Ten Days of Pranayama
+- Practise these and other kinds of pranayama in Ten Days of Pranayama

-It is best to practice pranayama in the morning on an empty stomach and in a room with fresh air.
+It is best to practise pranayama in the morning on an empty stomach and in a room with fresh air.
 Certain kinds of pranayama are not recommended if you have your period, are pregnant or have digestive problems because they involve abdominal contractions with an upward motion.
 Pranayama with fast rhythms or breath retention should not be practised if you have asthma, heart disease, hypertension or are pregnant.
 This is not a complete list of precautions, if you have a specific health condition please speak with your health professional or local yoga therapist before practising.